PhilipQuirke/quanta_mech_interp/filter.md

 Model features are implemented by model nodes (attention heads and MLP layers).
 How do we map from a hypothesised model feature to a set of actual model nodes?
-We start by declaring a set of expected facts that characterise and identify the model fature.
+We start by declaring a set of expected facts that characterise and identify the model features.
 Many facts can be declared as "node filters".
 When searching a specific model for a hypothesised feature, these filters reduce the search space size, saving time and money.